apache/linkis-website/blog/2022-07-04-how-to-add-auto-bot.md

 ```

 #### 3.5 The use of step
 Each job is composed of multiple steps, which will be executed from top to bottom.
-Step can run commands (such as linxu commands) and actions.
+Step can run commands (such as linux commands) and actions.

 The following is an example of outputting "Hello World":
 ```yml